 As skills advance, students can supplement private lessons with group instruction through different classes and ensemble experiences.
 Visit our ensembles page for more information.

-In fact, aspiring musicians can enhance their music education by observing others perform, including watching technical skills and proper performance etiquette.
+Aspiring musicians can enhance their music education by observing others perform, including watching technical skills and proper performance etiquette.
 We always welcome students to attend any of our free performances at the Colburn School.
 Performance opportunities include Studio Recitals, Friday Night Recitals, School Recitals, and Honors Recitals.
+For more information, visit Performance and Events.